John 20

 John 20 is the twentieth chapter of the Gospel of John in the New Testament.
 It relates the story of Jesus' resurrection.
 It relates how Mary Magdalene went to the tomb of Jesus and found it empty.
 Jesus appears to her and speaks of his resurrection and dispatches Mary to tell the news to the disciples.
 Jesus then appears to his disciples.
 The events related in John 20 are described somewhat differently in Matthew 28, Mark 16, and Luke 24.

 The chapter is seemingly the conclusion to the Gospel of John, but it is followed by an apparently "supplementary" chapter, John 21.
-Some biblical scholars to suggest that John 20 was the original conclusion of the Gospel, and John 21 was a later addition, but there is no conclusive manuscript evidence for this theory.
+Some biblical scholars suggest that John 20 was the original conclusion of the Gospel, and John 21 was a later addition, but there is no conclusive manuscript evidence for this theory.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 31 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: